hgwca/Director_coefficient_maths/README.md

-Director_coefficient_maths
+calcul of the equation of the line
 ==========================
 Work only with python 2.X

-a python script for caculer the director of a right math coefficient.
+a python script for calcul the equation of the line.
 This script is a test for me.